kcootedinh/goety/README.md

 # goety

-[goety](https://www.merriam-webster.com/dictionary/goety) is a small cli to help with common actions when working with dynamodb
+[goety](https://www.merriam-webster.com/dictionary/goety) is a small cli to help with common actions when working with dynamodb.

 ## Install